 This is another one of those relatively obscure rock albums, like Sir Lord Baltimore (that also made our 10-day album challenge) in that both bands were on a major label, but unfortunately had very few albums.
 Baltimore with two albums and Topas (here) with only one.
 That being said the self-titled, Topas (1980) is a gem.
-Now, Topas (for us at cottagemixtape.com) went beyond just being featured on Cottage Country Mix but became a sort of source of inspiration and amusement among our camp.
-Amusement being the perfect would both something that inspires but also made us chuckle.
+Now, Topas (for us at cottagemixtape.com) went beyond just being featured on Cottage Country Mix but became a sort of source of inspiration and amusement amongst our camp both as something that inspires but also made us chuckle.

 When we heard first heard Topas, we were captivated.
-It was hard rock, with metal leanings, galloping basslines and disco-breakdowns, but also cinematic elements and progy bits with acoustic guitar.
-With sounds that are reminiscent of Manfred Mann’s Earth Band, Pink Floyd, Saxon and Scorpions (fans of broken english, european accents we got you with, ha).
+It was hard rock, with metal leanings, galloping basslines and disco-breakdowns, but also cinematic elements and progey bits with acoustic guitar that sound reminiscent of Manfred Mann’s Earth Band, Pink Floyd, Saxon and Scorpions (fans of broken english, european accents we got you with lol).

 Eventually, we were habitually and spontaneously singing lines from the songs.
 When it got too quiet, you would catch yourself singing it: “Take a ticket, take a ticket, Train to an island!” (from the track “Train To An Island“).
 What does that even mean?
 A hard rock song about going on vacation.
 Where is this island?
 I don’t think I have ever taken a train to an island?
 A boat or one of them small propeller planes sure but a train.
 Feeling a little inadequate about that one but I digress.
 Or we would break out into song like the opening track, “Hurricane“, “Like a hurricane, a hurricane, like a hurincaanneeeee!“